damilolah/Introduction-to-Machine-Learning/chapter3.md

 *** =instructions
 - Load the required packages -  ISLR, ggplot2, caret, randomForest
-- Use createDataPartition() function in R to partition your dataset
+- Know more about the Wage dataset
 - Your training set should be 60% of the entire dataset
 - Print out the training and test sets
 - Check the dimension of both datasets to know more about the data